DallanQ/lotr_journeys_in_middle_earth/Reference.md

 5. **Enemy Bar:** This bar contains a portrait for each enemy group that is present on the board.

-6. **Enemy Portrait:** Each enemy group's portrait depicts the figure type that is used with that group, a ranged () icon if that enemy can perform ranged attacks, and a banner icon to identify which banner token to use with that group (if any).
+6. **Enemy Portrait:** Each enemy group's portrait depicts the figure type that is used with that group, a ranged (icon of a right-pointed dart with a white shaped right-pointed arrow in it) icon if that enemy can perform ranged attacks, and a banner icon to identify which banner token to use with that group (if any).
 Portraits for elite enemy groups have spiked frames.
 Portraits for exhausted enemy groups are darkened.

 7. **Provoke Button:** When a hero must provoke an enemy group, they select the provoke button, and then they select the portrait of the enemy group they wish to provoke.